SimoneTiberi/BANDITS/README.md

 ``` bash
 salmon quant -t $cdna -l A -a sample1Aligned.toTranscriptome.out.bam -o sample1 -p 4 --dumpEq
 ```
-The option \code{--dumpEq} is essential to obtain the equivalence classes from salmon.
+The option `--dumpEq` is essential to obtain the equivalence classes from salmon.

 ## Align reads to the transcriptome with salmon